thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 * `Async.StartImmediateAsTask(computation, ?cancellationToken)`
 * `Async.StartWithContinuations(computation, continuation, exceptionContinuation, cancellationContinuation, ?cancellationToken)`

+_If you use any of these functions to start an Async workflow inside another Async workflow, they won't necessarily share the same CancellationToken (unless they're all using the default one)_.

 Notice that one of the functions, `Async.StartChildAsTask(computation, ?taskCreationOptions)`, doesn't take in a `CancellationToken`.
 This is because it's a child of the current `Async` workflow (like we saw above) just wrapped in a Task, which mean it'll inherit the parent Async's `CancellationToken`.

-Also, if you use any of these functions to start an Async workflow _inside_ another Async workflow, they won't necessarily share the same CancellationToken (unless they're all using the default one).

 # Conclusion
 We've looked at the cancellation aspect of `Async` workflows:
 * how default tokens are passed around
 * how to pass in custom cancellation tokens
-* how `Async` cancellation interacts with `Task`
+* how `Async` cancellation interacts with TPL `Task`
 * how to make sure a compute-heavy workflow respects cancellation requests
-* how to use `LinkedTokenSource` to create sub-groups of cancellable workflows
+* how to use a `LinkedTokenSource` to create sub-groups of independently cancellable workflows
 * how they suspiciously relate to the world of espionage

 That's it for this time.
 In part 2 we'll go over some aspects of `Async.Parallel` and how it relates to what we've learned here.
 This post will self destruct in 5 seconds.